World War II-era bomber trying to land crashes in fireball

 WINDSOR LOCKS, Conn.
-(AP) — A World War II-era bomber plane crashed in a fireball as it tried to land Wednesday at New England’s second-busiest airport, and a fire-and-rescue operation was underway, officials said.
+(AP) — A World War II-era bomber plane crashed in a fireball as it tried to land Wednesday at New England’s second-busiest airport, injuring at least five people aboard, officials said.

-A spokesman for Gov. Ned Lamont confirmed the crash of the B-17 plane at Bradley International Airport north of Hartford, Connecticut.

-A fire with black smoke rose from near the airport as emergency crews responded.
-The airport said in a message on Twitter that it has closed.
+Thick, black smoke rose from the airport as emergency crews responded to the crash of the B-17 bomber at Bradley International Airport in Windsor Locks, Connecticut, just north of Hartford.
+It wasn’t clear how many people were on board.

-It wasn’t clear how many people were on board or where the plane was going, Lamont spokesman Max Reiss said.
-The New England Air Museum is near the airport.
+Five people on board were taken to Hartford Hospital, said hospital spokesman Shawn Mawhiney; he had earlier said six were taken to the hospital.
+He did not yet have information on their condition.

-The Federal Aviation Administration said on Twitter that the B-17 had been trying to land.
+The B-17 had been trying to land when it crashed around 10 a.m., the Federal Aviation Administration said on Twitter.
 It was civilian-registered and not flown by the military, the FAA said.

 Antonio Arreguin said he had parked at a construction site near the airport for breakfast when he heard an explosion.
 He said he did not see the plane but could feel the heat from the fire, which was about 250 yards away.